 Phone: 304-926-0499

 Your Local and Supporting Voices are Important!
-Comments made during the first public hearing and comment period for Site #31 helped convince the WVDEP to deny Aviagen’s permit application and request significant changes – the only time that Aviagen has been denied a DEP permit in Monroe County.
+Comments made during last year’s public hearing for Site #30 likely contributed to DEP’s decision to further visit the site and Aviagen’s decision to withdraw its NPDES permit application.
+The initial public hearing and comment period for Site #31 helped convince the WVDEP to deny Aviagen’s permit application and request significant changes – the only time that Aviagen has been denied a DEP permit in Monroe County.

 If I commented on the Aviagen Site #30 permit last year, should I comment again this time?
 YES!
-Aviagen has made significant changes to the application that they submitted in December 2022 so it is important that people comment on the new version of the permit.
+Aviagen has made significant changes to the application that they submitted in 2022 and 2023 so it is important that people comment on the new version of the permit.

 Aviagen, Inc. owns property for two neighboring turkey operation sites on the Peters Mountain side of Zenith Road.
 Zenith Site #30 received a DEP stormwater pollution control permit in October 2020 which has now expired.
-The current permit application is for a reissuance of that permit.
+Following comments by the public in 2023 – which stressed the fact that no receiving stream was identified (a basic condition of a WV NPDES stormwater pollution control permit) – and further site investigation by DEP, Aviagen withdrew its permit application.Their current permit application is for “Permission to Operate an Infiltration System”.

-In multiple written comments to DEP, Indian Creek Watershed Association has noted that Aviagen’s Zenith Sites are located on karst at the base of Peters Mountain where there are known sinkholes and blind valleys, and that all neighboring families and farms rely on private springs and wells.
+In multiple written comments to WVDEP, Indian Creek Watershed Association has noted that Aviagen’s Zenith Sites are located on karst at the base of Peters Mountain where there are known sinkholes and blind valleys, and that all neighboring families and farms rely on private springs and wells.
 No water testing or dye tracing has been done to determine which streams and springs might be impacted by runoff waters from these operations.
-For the past two years, ICWA has requested that dye tracing be done and that stronger pollution control measures and water monitoring procedures be put In place before permits are issued.
-In December 2022 Two streams in the Indian Creek watershed likely to be affected are Dropping Lick and Turkey Creek.
+For the past three years, ICWA has requested that dye tracing be conducted and that stronger pollution control measures and water monitoring procedures be put In place before permits are issued.
+Two streams in the Indian Creek watershed likely to be affected are Dropping Lick and Turkey Creek.

-The WV Department of Environmental Protection is receiving comments from the public about whether Aviagen’s proposed NPDES Permit would comply with West Virginia’s groundwater protection regulations; whether the system described in Aviagen’s application would protect local groundwater from contamination by the construction and operation of Aviagen’s proposed turkey operation on Zenith Road in Monroe County.
+The WV Department of Environmental Protection is receiving comments from the public about whether Aviagen’s proposed Permission to Operate an Infiltration System Application would comply with West Virginia’s groundwater protection regulations; whether the system described in Aviagen’s application would protect local groundwater from contamination by the construction and operation of Aviagen’s proposed turkey operation on Zenith Road in Monroe County.

 - Aviagen is located on karst.
 Run-off into unlined ponds and sinkholes puts people and critical water resources at risk.